skoo1/ThingSpeakWinMonitor/README.md

 #### >> pip install pyinstaller
 #### >> pyinstaller -F --hidden-import=win32timezone ThingSpeakLogger.py

 ### Register it as a service.
 Start, stop and remove as you want.
+You should do it in a console with admin privilege.
 #### >> dist\ThingSpeakLogger.exe install
 #### >> dist\ThingSpeakLogger.exe start
 #### >> dist\ThingSpeakLogger.exe stop